European shares rally after Fed rate hike, Casino slumps

 "With the confirmation of the Fed rate rise due to a strong U.S. economy, investors took cheer as the decision formalises opinion that the U.S. economy is broadly expanding," said Lorne Baring, managing director of B Capital Wealth Management.

-The pan-European FTSEurofirst 300 index closed up 1.3 percent after climbing to a one-week high, while Germany's DAX , France's CAC and Britain's FTSE 100 rose between 2.6 and 0.7 percent.
+The pan-European FTSEurofirst 300 index was up 1.6 percent by 1530 GMT after climbing to a one-week high, while Germany's DAX, France's CAC and Britain's FTSE 100 rose between 3 to 1 percent.

-"With the Fed out of the way and only a couple of trading sessions left before Christmas, we could now see a traditional end-year rally," said Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels.
+"With the Fed out of the way and only a couple of trading sessions left before Christmas, we could now see a traditional end-year rally," Philippe Gijsels, head of research at BNP Paribas Fortis Global Markets in Brussels, said.

 "The new year will once again prove to be quite volatile as markets will start to anticipate the next rate hike."

-European indexes came off previous highs as a rally on Wall Street lost momentum the day after the Fed decision.
+European indexes came off midday highs as the rally at Wall Street lost momentum the day after the Fed decision.

-Casino said the report contained "grossly erroneous allegations", while JP Morgan reiterated its "overweight" rating on the stock, saying it disagreed with Muddy Waters.

-AstraZeneca rose 0.3 percent after the drugmaker said it had agreed to buy a 55 percent stake in the privately held biotech firm Acerta Pharma for $4.0 billion to give it access to a new kind of drug for fighting blood cancers.
+AstraZeneca rose 0.7 percent after the drugmaker said it had agreed to buy 55 percent stake of privately held biotech firm Acerta Pharma for $4.0 billion to give it access to a new kind of drug for fighting blood cancers.

-The mining index fell 1 percent as prices of zinc and other major industrial metals dropped sharply as the dollar firmed after the U.S. rate increase.
-A stronger dollar makes metals more expensive for holders of other currencies.

-Among mid-caps, the specialty chemicals maker Elementis fell 6.5 percent after saying markets had remained challenging and its earnings per share for the current year were now projected to be at the lower end of market expectations.
+Among mid-caps, Elementis fell 7.3 percent after the specialty chemicals maker said markets had remained challenging and its earnings per shares (EPS) for the current year was now projected to be at the lower end of market expectations.

 March 29 The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.